-Even though they are fried and probably very bad for me, egg rolls are one of my favorite parts of Chinese take-out.
+Even though they are fried and very bad for me, egg rolls are a mandatory part of any Chinese take-out order.
 I love the crunchy shell with the pork and cabbage filling.
 In honor of Chinese New Year we had posted the Awesome Egg Rolls that we had made for our celebration dinner.
 That was our first time making egg rolls.
 As much as we enjoyed them, they were deep fried in oil….which is fine, as long as we don’t make them too often!
 This dish is so much healthier since it’s not fried, but still has most of the flavors of the appetizer that I enjoy so much.
 We served this over rice.
 Both kids loved this dish and have been asking for it again!

 Egg Roll in a Bowl